 Negative equity can also be caused when your outstanding mortgage and your mortgage arrears are more than the current value of your home.

-Are you at risk of negative equity ?
+Risk of negative equity

 You are more at risk of negative equity if you have:

 - borrowed a large proportion of the property's value

 - increased the size of your mortgage when property values were high

 - taken out other loans using your home as collateral